Read more about

 Large Populations Outside of Asia

 The US owes much of its population density to a high immigration rate during the last decades.
-Currently population growth is lower slightly below 1%, and the birth rate is 1.86 births per woman as of 2014, which is below the natural level of replacement fertility rate of 2.1.
+Currently, population growth is lower slightly below 1%, and the birth rate is 1.86 births per woman as of 2014, which is below the natural level of replacement fertility rate of 2.1.
 This is slightly higher than many developed European countries, where the populations have been getting progressively older and are showing signs of negative growth.
 This is in stark contrast with the 1800s, when American women had an average of 7 children each.

 Shifts in Population Trends

 Currently, African countries exhibit the most rapid population growth rates.
 Over the last 50 years, Nigeria has quadrupled its population, mainly owing to extremely high fertility rates.
 Several projections estimate that Nigeria's population could grow to levels on par with China by 2100.
-By that time, the world's population is projected reach its peak, at around 10 or 11 billion people, with India having the highest population density.
+By that time, the world's population is projected to reach its peak, at around 10 or 11 billion people, with India having the highest population density.

 Limits to Human Population Growth?